andreimaximov/cse163-reports/pa3/README.md

   arguments to be treated as positional options
 ```

 The config file is expected to be in JSON format with the same fields as `config.hpp` in the source code.
-This included information such as camera position, sampling depth, debugging, multi-threading, etc.
+Examples are available in the [config](config) directory.

 ## Binaries

-The macOS binary can be found in the [bin directory](bin).
+The macOS binary can be found in the [bin](bin) directory.

 ## Introduction

-I enjoyed learning about and implementing ray tracing in CSE 167 so for my final CSE 163 project I decided to extend it by writing a path tracer with support for Monte Carlo global illumination, fresnel refractions, glossy surfaces, and caustics.
+I enjoyed learning about and implementing ray tracing in CSE 167 so for my final CSE 163 project I decided to writie a path tracer with support for Monte Carlo global illumination, fresnel refractions, glossy surfaces, and caustics.

-To ease the burden of creating scenes, I used the [tinyobjloader](https://github.com/syoyo/tinyobjloader) loader to load OBJ geometry and MTL material files available [here](http://graphics.cs.williams.edu/data/meshes.xml).
+To not worry about creating scenes, I used the [tinyobjloader](https://github.com/syoyo/tinyobjloader) library to load OBJ scenes and MTL materials available [here](http://graphics.cs.williams.edu/data/meshes.xml).

-The output file is updated once a second so you can observe the render clean up with time as more and more samples are factored in.
+The output file is updated once a second so you can observe the render clean up with time as more samples are factored in.

 ## Features